Why a Packing Order Matters

 Before the van unloads:

-- Check every room and confirm which room is which — write room names on scrap paper and stick them to doors if it helps
+- Check every room and confirm which is which.
+Stick paper labels on doors if it helps.

 - Photograph the condition of the property and any existing damage, particularly if renting